Texas Prenatal to Three Collaborative

 Welcome to the Texas Prenatal to Three Collaborative website!
 We believe Texas children and families are the future of our state, that’s why we must create legislative policies that give them the support they need.
 Whether you are a provider, advocate, business leader, equity leader, we hope you join us in making Texas the best place to be born!

-Over 100 organizations statewide join us in our mission that all Texas children are born healthy and have equitable access to health and early learning supports in their homes and their communities.
-Early childhood systems are aligned, coordinated, and well-funded to ensure young children and their families are healthy and thriving.
+Over 100 organizations statewide join us in our mission to: ensure all Texas children are able to begin life with a strong foundation, have equitable access to health and early learning supports in their homes and their communities, and early childhood systems are aligned, coordinated, and well-funded to ensure young children and their families are healthy and thriving.

 We are making recommendations at the state-level to ensure that 300,000 Texas children have access to effective and well-funded programs.

 This strategic partnership aims to increase services to more then 400,000 infants, toddlers, and families by 2026 by focusing in three key areas described below.
 Click through and see how you can get involved!

 Policy leaders are increasingly recognizing that the early years—particularly the period from the prenatal stage to age of 3—is the foundation for children’s future development.
 This period of time sets the foundation for the child and family’s future success as well as the future of our state.